Family Resource Brief

 The MCH Digital Library uses the term LGBTQ inclusively and with respect; Descriptions of materials use the specific terminology found in the material.
 For a summary of definitions and word usage, see the Wikipedia entry on LGBT.

 - The Trevor Project.
-Provides crisis-intervention and suicide-prevention services to LGBTQ youth.
+Provides crisis-intervention and suicide-prevention services with a Trevor counselor to LGBTQ youth.

 - American Academy of Pediatrics: Gay, Lesbian, and Bisexual Teens—Facts for Teens and Their Parents.
 Definitions; answers to questions such as who is gay and what is normal; advice on who to talk to and coming out; a message for parents; and a list of organizations that may serve as resources.